 gkeprefix in the MIG name.
 For example,

-An autoscaler can make scaling decisions based on multiple metrics, but it can handle only one signal per metric type except in the case of Cloud Monitoring metrics; an autoscaler can handle up to five signals based on Monitoring metrics.
+An autoscaler can make scaling decisions based on multiple signals, but it can handle only one signal per metric type except in the case of Cloud Monitoring metrics; an autoscaler can handle up to five signals based on Monitoring metrics.
 The autoscaler calculates the recommended number of virtual machines for each signal and then scales based on the signal that provides the largest number of virtual machines in the group.

 Autoscaling works independently from autohealing.
 If you configure autohealing for your group and an instance fails the health check, the autohealer attempts to recreate the instance.
 Recreating an instance can cause the number of instances in the group to fall below the autoscaling threshold (